mwcproject/mwc-qt-wallet/DOC/status_windows.md

 # OVERVIEW

 Currently we have some modals which are displayed when events occur that require the user to click on the modal to get rid of the window.
 This can be annoying to users as they have to stop what they are doing to get rid of the window that has now popped up on top of what they are doing whether they are using the wallet or not.
-To replace this type of modal, we’d like to briefly display a message in a window which appears in the lower right hand corner of the wallet.
+To replace this type of modal, we'd like to briefly display a message in a window which appears in the lower right hand corner of the wallet.

 Another issue is that the main window has a status bar, but it is difficult to read the messages as they appear in the status bar.
 The status bar messages can appear and disappear very quickly or the message will be cut off.
-So we’d like to use the new status windows to also display the status messages from the main window’s status bar.
+So we'd like to use the new status windows to also display the status messages from the main window's status bar.

 The remainder of this document describes the new feature to display status messages, for a brief period of time, in windows which appear in the lower right hand corner of the wallet.